 Do not take allergy antihistamines as they dry sinuses and lessen the ability of the cilia to reject the smoke byproducts.

 Keep home and car windows closed to lessen the impact of the fire and smoke.

 If forced to go out in heavy smoke conditions, breathe through a wet mask.

-Our wishes go out to the firefighters and other workers who have no option other than work in these conditions to keep the rest of us safe.
+Our best wishes go out to the firefighters and other workers who have no option other than work in these conditions to keep the rest of us safe.